 Note: The VEC data format specification must have a concept to express change history information as specified completely in separate which means without any further technical details.

+Conformance with Requirements

+The VEC data format specification must have a concept to express conformity (or non-conformity) of parts with certain requirements or specifications.
+There are various use cases where parts / components are qualified against specific requirements or specifications (e.g. type-examinations, suitability for certain areas of application or manufacturing methods).
+The result is an explicit statement about the conformity (or non-conformity) of the component.

 External References

 For each part the VEC must be able to specify a document reference (by referring document number and version).
 Normally, such references can be resolved over a period of several years (which is better than a combination of a file path and file name).

-In addition, for selective content/elements the VEC must be able to explicitly refer external files.
+In addition, for selective content/elements the VEC must be able to explicitly refer to external files.
 This can be helpful e.g. for files containing graphically represented installation instructions.

 VEC file-spanning correlations

 The VEC data format specification must have a transparent concept that makes it easy for analysing tools to unambiguously calculate correlations between one VEC file (received at a time A) and another VEC file (received at a different time B).
-Thereby, the following types of correlation are required to be recognisable
+Thereby, the following types of correlation are required to be recognisable:

 No correlation